 A good PCB layout is an essential part of an RF circuit design.
-The LNA evaluation board of the BGU8103can serve as a guideline for laying out a board using the BGU8103.
-Use controlled impedance lines for all high frequency inputs and outputs.
-Bypass Vcc with decoupling capacitors, preferably located as close as possible to the device.
-For long bias lines it may be necessary to add decoupling capacitors along the line further away from the device.
-Proper grounding of the GND pins is also essential for good RF performance.
-Either connect the GND pins directly to the ground plane or through vias, or do both, which is recommended.
-The material that has been used for the evaluation board is FR4 using the stack shown in Fig 4.
+The LNA evaluation board of the BGU8309can serve as a guideline for laying out a board using the BGU8309.

+- Use controlled impedance lines for all high frequency inputs and outputs. - Bypass Vcc with decoupling capacitors, preferably located as close as possible to the device. - For long bias lines it may be necessary to add decoupling capacitors along the line further away from the device. - Proper grounding of the GND pins is essential for good RF performance.
+Either connect the GND pins directly to the ground plane or through vias, or do both, which is recommended. - To ensure optimal performance of BGU8309 in the application it is advised to simulate the overall application performance using the S-parameter and noise models of the device, the models for the external components (SAW filter, input inductor) and the models for the PCB.
+Models for the BGU8309 are available via www.nxp.com.